Sandesh0kgp/Audio_Deepfake_Detection/README.md

 ## Results
 - Best Eval Accuracy: 89.50% (5 epochs).
-- See `research.md` for model selection, `implementation.ipynb` for code, and `analysis.md` for details.
+- See `research.md` for model selection, `implementation.py` for code, and `analysis.md` for details.

 ## License
 MIT License